Adjusting journal entries: Types, examples, and how to record

 If a customer pays you for a 12-month subscription in advance, you can't recognize that full amount upfront.
 You recognize revenue month by month as the service is delivered.
 Until then, the unearned portion sits on your balance sheet as deferred revenue.

 Deferred revenue entries reduce your reported income in the current period and shift the balance to a liability account.
-Over time, as you meet your performance obligations, you move the appropriate amount from the balance sheet to revenue on your income statement.
+As you meet your performance obligations, you move the appropriate amount from the balance sheet to revenue on your income statement.

 GAAP and IFRS both require this treatment under revenue recognition standards like ASC 606 and IFRS 15.
 These rules emphasize that revenue must reflect performance, not payment timing.